 While many safety measures are implemented on various network systems such as laptops and desktops, hackers consider these an easier prey, missing the security provided on such devices.
 Medical devices that are subject to threats have the potential to lead to security issues for hospital systems in which hackers can acquire the connection to other wireless networks or get the chance to install expensive malware.

 - Medical Workers are not skilled in Cyber-threats

 In the field of healthcare, doctors have a lot to learn, but keeping updated with internet risks is not part of their workday.
 While medical budgets, financial resources, and time restraints make it impossible for all hospital employees to be proficient in cyber threat best practices.

 Advanced cybersecurity services measures must be present straightforwardly.
 Healthcare providers need an easy-to-use, secure system.
 Patient data must be secured so that doctors may concentrate on their profession.

 - Old and Outdated Technologies

 Medical technologies that are highly dependent on financial constraints and a fear of learning new methods tend to remain out-of-date.
 All hospital equipment that still deploys program upgrades should have the most current edition of the program installed.

 The vast majority of this update contains vulnerability updates to keep the software safe.
 However, by the time the program reaches the end of its lifecycle, software companies will discontinue supporting new versions.
 An additional level of a cybersecurity solution can be implemented where upgrading to new, better-secure technology is not available and where healthcare professionals do not want to bother.

-The fact to use AI-based cybersecurity solutions for healthcare practices has been quite clear from the above-mentioned reasons.
-Shortly, to cope up with the tech advancements and exponentially increase the number of patients, it has become imperative to have a robust cyber security solution in place.
+The fact to use AI-based cybersecurity solutions for healthcare practices has been quite clear for the above-mentioned reasons.
+Shortly, to cope with the tech advancements and exponentially increase the number of patients, it has become imperative to have a robust cybersecurity solution in place.
 Else, the reputation and efficiency of the healthcare organization would be constantly at risk.